aliencube/GitHub-API-Cache/README.md

 </system.net>
 ```

 SMTP settings above is the default.
-If you want to use your [Gmail](http://gmail.com) username and password, you can simply change the settings like below:
+If you want to use your [Gmail][gm] username and password, or similar web mail service to [Gmail][gm], you can simply change the settings like below:

 ```xml
 <system.net>